 Autumn Equinox gives Green Light to Aurora Hunters

 The autumn equinox occurs around the 21-23 September each year marking the official end of summer and beginning of autumn, a time of year known for it's incredible reds, oranges and yellows.
 It is also the perfect time for catching glimpses of the green of the northern lights!

 The northern lights may be synonymous with the darkest winter months, but the upcoming spring equinox in March is actually one of the best times of year to see nature’s light show.
 Find out why – and where to experience your own equinox aurora.

 The Best Hotels to See the Northern Lights in the World

 From waking up in a suspended glass cube – high in the treetops, to falling asleep under an aurora display inside a cosy glass igloo, there's nothing more relaxing than spending a night amongst truly spectacular surrounds.

-With the aurora borealis being added to more and more bucket lists across the globe, we have put together a selection of our favourite aurora combinations to make the most of your northern lights adventure.
+Witnessing the aurora borealis pulse across the dark skies of the Arctic region is a bucket list phenomenon.
+We have put together a selection of our favourite holiday experiences to ensure you make the most of your northern lights adventure.